vdclab/vdclab-wiki/ALGAEpath-Coexpression-Analysis.md

 &NewLine;
 Here, AlgaePath uses Pearson correlation coefficient (PCC) and Spearman's rank correlation coefficient based on Variance-Stabilizing Transformation (VST) normalization to generate correlation results.
 {.is-info}

+## Notes from user
+- Data and genes are limited to Chlamydomonas reinhardtii
+- Gene expression tools, pathway visualization, gene ontology grouping, and BLAST integration.
+- Hasn't been updated since 2014
+- Data visualization tools don't seem to work properly

+## Ease of use
+> This website needs some upkeep before use.
+The tools seem like they would be good visualization tools for expression data and metabolic pathways but they didn't work when I tried them.
+The user interface is not bad but the specific results hidden behind several pages that the user needs to navigate.

 ## Website